 Children and adolescents

-The Stelara pre-filled pen is not recommended for use in children and adolescents under 18 years of age with psoriasis because it has not been studied in this age group.
+The Stelara pre-filled pen is not recommended for use in children and adolescents under 18 years of age with psoriasis or Crohn’s disease because it has not been studied in this age group.
 The pre-filled syringe or vial should be used instead for children 6 years of age and older and adolescents with psoriasis.
+The solution for infusion, pre-filled vial or syringe should be used instead for children weighing at least 40 kg with Crohn's disease.

-Stelara is not recommended for use in children and adolescents under 18 years of age with psoriatic arthritis, Crohn’s disease, or ulcerative colitis because it has not been studied in this age group.
+Stelara is not recommended for use in children and adolescents under 18 years of age with psoriatic arthritis, or ulcerative colitis or children with Crohn's disease who weigh less than 40 kg because it has not been studied in this age group.

 Other medicines, vaccines and Stelara